saeedreza/logohub/roadmap/implementation-steps.md

 - [ ] Build user management for API key creation
 - [ ] Create documentation and usage examples

-## 5. Deployment and Distribution
+## 6. Deployment and Distribution

-- [ ] Set up Vercel for hosting the API and documentation site
+- [x] Set up Vercel for hosting the API and documentation site
 - [ ] Configure Vercel CDN for logo distribution
 - [ ] Create NPM packages for different frameworks (React, Vue, etc.)
 - [ ] Set up monitoring and analytics
 - [ ] Implement backup and disaster recovery

-## 6. Community and Growth
+## 7. Community and Growth

 - [ ] Create roadmap for future features
 - [ ] Set up community guidelines for contributions